Our verdict

 Great quality and durability for its kind

-The two parts of the shoe which suffer the most are the upper and the outsole.
+We discovered that the two parts of the shoe that suffer the most are the upper and the outsole.
 The toebox deflates and collapses over time and also tends to wrinkle.
 As for the outsole, its tread pattern fades out leaving you with a more slippery shoe.

 Stay away from slippery surfaces in the Wools Runner

-This Allbirds shoe has good enough traction for common urban surfaces: paved roads, rubberized flooring, concrete, and asphalt.
-However, given the lack of lugs and a very smooth outsole surface, it’s better not to check the shoe’s grip on wet tile, muddy trails, ice, or rocks.
+We observed that this Allbirds shoe has good enough traction for common urban surfaces: paved roads, rubberized flooring, concrete, and asphalt.
+However, given the lack of lugs and a very smooth outsole surface, we found that it’s better not to check the shoe’s grip on wet tile, muddy trails, ice, or rocks.

 Allbirds are super light shoes!

 The Wool Runner weighs 8.9 oz (252 g) in a men’s US size 10.
-Compared to the average 11.3 oz (320 g) for men’s walking shoes, it “feels like wearing nothing,” according to the reviewers.
-Some people also take note of the excellent weight-to-comfort ratio of the Allbirds.
+Compared to the average 11.3 oz (320 g) for men’s walking shoes, it feels like wearing nothing.
+We commend the excellent weight-to-comfort ratio of the Allbirds.

 Sustainability is at the core of this shoe

 From the ground up, the Wool Runner is made of sustainable materials.
 Sugarcane-based sole, castor oil-based insole, certified Merino wool upper, and shoe laces made of recycled plastic bottles.
-This shoe screams “go organic!”
+This shoe screams organic!

 And that’s not to mention that it emits 43% less CO2e compared to a standard sneaker.